 QPTC Clubhouse Rental

-QPTC want to keep you, the members, up to date with plans for the clubhouse, specifically future rental agreements.
+QPTC want to keep you, the members, up to date with plans for the clubhouse, specifically our future rental agreements.

 In accordance with the proposal we made to the council in summer 2017, which was accepted by the council’s ETS committee in November last year, Queens Park Tennis Club is actively preparing to make the pavilion available for hire to individuals and organisations.

 While venue hire has gone on informally for many years – Friends of Queens Park, Brighton & Hove Parks League, local councillors etc – QPTC is now aiming to do this on a commercial basis, on a larger scale, to raise much needed revenue for the club.

 To this end, we have gone to great lengths to refurbish and upgrade the clubhouse, including CCTV, new furniture, wifi and, most recently, central heating.
 Thanks to Mel for his huge efforts in this area, and to the additional help from the directors and members over numerous volunteer events.
 Thank you all, particularly Eddie Crowther, who supplied and installed quality wood panelling for the radiators, among many other invaluable tasks.